Updated: November 1, 2023

 The reason why your bounce rate is 0% could be:

-- It’s impossible to arrive to the website via external links (duplicated tags, redirect problems, third-party plug-in interference with Google Analytics).
+- It’s impossible to arrive at the website via external links (duplicated tags, redirect problems, third-party plug-in interference with Google Analytics).

 - Duplicated Google Analytics code – it could happen if you install two plugins or GA overlaps with Google Tag Manager.